Wildtimo/Anduril-Fusion/README.md

 6H (Six clicks and hold) toggles the button LED mode.
 The button LED state is saved separately for both OFF mode and lockout mode, allowing independent control in each state.
 This provides more customization for lights with both AUX RGB and button LEDs.

+There's also USE_ALT_AUX_MODES that add a black color before red that does pretty much the same but without all my jank code.

 ## Using Anduril